Great Dates in Springfield, MO

 We've rounded up nine of our favorite nearby small towns that offer big fun without extensive travel.
 Pack an overnight bag and see what area towns have to offer for a weekend getaway.

 The Game Day Date

 If you and your significant other are a couple of football–lovers, there is no better date than a Missouri State Bears football game.
-Help cheer the Bears to victory at a football game at Plaster Sports Complex (1015 E. Grand St., Springfield, 417-836-7678, missouristatebears.com).
+Help cheer the Bears to victory at a football game at Plaster Sports Complex (1015 E. Grand St., Springfield, 417-836-7678).
 A couple of hours before kick-off, hold hands with your sweetie as you wander around BearFest Village, located north of the stadium in the grass plaza in front of McDonald Arena.
 The spot has a massive free tailgate party before every home game.
-Local restaurants and vendors give away free food and swag, and there is a stage with live music or a DJ.
+Local restaurants and vendors give away free food and swag, and the tailgate features live performances from the Missouri State pride band stage with live music or a DJ.